-- A. The Center processed 336 admissions during the 2006 fiscal year.
-(264 males-72 females). - B. The average daily population this year was 12.3.
-This is up from the previous year, which averaged 10.89. - C. The average length of stay this fiscal year was 13.36 days.
-Last year the average stay was 11.6 days.
+- A. The Center processed 322 admissions during the 2007 fiscal year.
+(272 males-50 females). - B. The average daily population this year was 10.5.
+This is down from the previous year, which averaged 12.3. - C. The average length of stay this fiscal year was 12.13 days.
+Last year the average stay was 13.36 days.
+This continues to be elevated over the original time frames of five to eight days.
 The increase in average length of stay has created caused staff to re-evaluate every aspect of programming from day to day rules to programming issues.
 The Center was conceived and designed to be a short term facility and staff have noted that as residents stay for longer periods of time they can become more apt to commit serious rule infractions.